Azure/azure-vm-recovery/vm-zone-move/README.md

 # Failover scripts

 During zone down scenario, customers will not be able to access impacted VMs and consequently the data persisted in their data disks.
 These scripts will bring back the vm in a different zone or region depending upon the type of disks (ZRS/LRS) attached to the vm.
 Effectively moving the VM.
+Once the VM is moved, the ARM ID and UniqueVMId for the VM will be changed.

 ## How to Use?